percona/psmdb-docs/docs/install/upgrade-from-60.md

 # Upgrading from Percona Server for MongoDB 6.0 to 7.0

+## Considerations

-To upgrade Percona Server for MongoDB to version 7.0, you must be running version 6.0.
+1.To upgrade Percona Server for MongoDB to version 7.0, you must be running version 6.0.
 Upgrades from earlier versions are not supported.

-Before upgrading your production Percona Server for MongoDB deployments, test all your applications in a testing environment to make sure they are compatible with the new version.
+2. Before upgrading your production Percona Server for MongoDB deployments, test all your applications in a testing environment to make sure they are compatible with the new version.
 For more information, see [Compatibility Changes in MongoDB 7.0](https://www.mongodb.com/docs/v7.0/release-notes/7.0-compatibility/)

+3. If you are using data-at-rest-encryption with KMIP server, check the [upgrade considerations](../kmip.md#upgrade-considerations)

 We recommend to upgrade Percona Server for MongoDB from official Percona repositories using [`percona-release` repository management tool](https://docs.percona.com/percona-software-repositories/index.html) and the corresponding package manager for your system.